dk14/wolfram-mega/docs/dsl.md

 > This contract can also be repurposed as a security deposit for vanilla IRL loan.
 Just add extra "lending" payout from Bob to Alice (or mafia to Alice).
 Then future one-sided "swap" would be paying it back (in exchange for erasure of mafia's incentive).
 Many IRL financial instruments are possible with this approach.

 > Note: Third-party oracle can still be bypassed by replacing "bob and alice create an atomic swap on date $date" with mutual bob's and alice's multisig (MAD) and a timelock.
-Or alternatively for one sided execution - it can be one of the parties revealing "proof of empty wallet", so mafia would lose incentive.
+Or alternatively for one sided execution - it can be one of the parties revealing "proof of empty pockets", so mafia would lose incentive.

 ### Mutually Assured Destruction (MAD)